-- provide unit compensation to the validator network for the CPU/GPU resources necessary to process the state transaction,
+- they provide compensation to the validator network for the CPU/GPU resources necessary to process transactions,

 - reduce network spam by introducing real cost to transactions,

 - and provide long-term economic stability to the network through a protocol-captured minimum fee amount per transaction

 NOTE: Network consensus votes are sent as normal system transfers, which means that validators pay transaction fees to participate in consensus.